melancholy14/elasticsearch_express/README.md

 ## Features & To do
 - [] User can log in
-- [] User can take questions up to five times
+- [] User can take questions
 - [] User can review the answer is correct after it's submitted
 - [] User can sign in
 - [] User can see all questions and answers that s/he resolved
 - [] Admin can add/edit/delete a question
+- [] Authentication using JWT middleware

 ## Tech Stack
 1. [Docker](https://docs.docker.com/get-started/overview/): This software platform enables developers to deliver their applications quickly and consistently.
 For this time, it lets me build and deploy the nodejs application as well as Elasticsearch.